Michael-E-Rose/HasselbackFacultyRoster/README.md

 | 2001-2002 |     x      |     x     |         |            |
 | 2002-2003 |            |           |    x    |            |
 | 2003-2004 |     x      |     x     |         |            |

+I only report faculty member with PHD and who are not decesased, retired or emeritus.

+They are augmented with the Scopus IDs of the researchers.
+Although I've given great attention to the mapping of researchers to their Scopus Author profile IDs, there might be few errors.
+We used all availble information, including affiliation history and field.

 Feel free to use them in your research, too.
 You can find a variable description on [James' website](http://www.jrhasselback.com/AtgDir.html).
 I am open to data additions and gladly accept Pull Requests.
 Note that I aggregated information for researchers holding a PhD only.